kubeflow/blog/_posts/2026-3-20-introducing-kubeflow-trainer-v2.2.md

 	numNodes: 2
 ```

-## Explicit Ownership for TrainJobs with RuntimePatchesAPI
+## Explicit Ownership for TrainJobs with RuntimePatches API

 In many distributed learning environments, multiple controllers can interact with the same TrainJob manifest, making ownership boundaries really important to preserve.
 The new RuntimePatches API replaces PodTemplateOverrides with a manager-keyed structure that makes it explicit on who applied what and when.